Are you called to ministry? We want to help you!

 Pastoral development is the heart of our ministry.
 You will be involved with pastors and ministry leaders “up close and personally” as they function within the church.
 At the end of the program, you’ll possess the experience, insights, and skills necessary to successfully step into full-time vocational ministry, whether as a pastor, missionary or ministry director.
 There are no guaranteed positions at Summit but many of our staff positions are currently filled by our graduates.

-So if you’re called to vocational ministry and want to be intentionally challenged in a gospel-saturated setting, please complete an interest form.
+So, if you’re called to vocational ministry and want to be intentionally challenged in a gospel-saturated setting, please complete an interest form.
 Someone from the Institute Leadership team will connect with you to hear more of your story and help discern if this is the right next step for you.

-Apprenticeship Job Descriptions
+Residency Job Descriptions

-Apprentice Expectations to The Summit Institute
+Resident Expectations for The Summit Institute

 Summit Institute Ministry Field Job Description